txt/ase19/docs/review7.md

   _&Phi;<sub>2</sub>_?
 - What is _X,Y_?
 - What is the role of the _v<sub>0</sub>_ term?
-- SA, DE, GAs, optimize to a plateau, and stop.
-PSO is a better way to continual check and, maybe, update colutions.
+- Comments on the following: "While SA, DE, GAs, optimize to a plateau, and stop, PSO is a better way to continual check and, maybe, update solutions".